Destaq/life-calendar/README.md

 ## Features

 - View your life in days, weeks, months, years, and decades
-- Shade life boxes to demonstrate specific events in your life
+- Color-code life boxes to demonstrate specific events in your life
 - Use Markdown or Fancy Mode to write down what and remember what happened or you want to accomplish
 - Setand track colored, detailed goals for yourself
 - Download or print your own life calendar